INSIDE: DIY 5-minute Christmas cookie plate craft using paper doily and Mod Podge. Easy holiday dessert plate craft for cookie gift giving.

 Grab a bottle of Mod Podge and about 4 minutes later you will have yourself a unique holiday plate ready for milk and cookies…

-If you’re making a batch of cookies (or pulling them out of a container – secret’s safe here!), display them on these DIY Christmas plates, wrap in cellophane and tie with a bow.
+If you’re making a batch of cookies (or pulling them out of a grocery store container – your secret’s safe here!), display them on these DIY Christmas plates, wrap in cellophane and tie with a bow.
 Cookies done.
 Check that off your long holiday To Do list!

 Place the paper doily underneath the glass plate.
 Turn the plate upside down and trace the portion of the doily you want displayed on the plate.
 Cut out.